 Skip to content

-Concussion & TBI:
+Concussion & TBI

 Understanding Concussion and Visual Processing Dysfunction

 The incidence of mild traumatic brain injury (mTBI) is increasing in the United States with an estimated 3.8 million sports-related mild traumatic brain injuries (mTBI) annually in the United States reported by The Centers for Disease Control and Prevention (1).
 Concussion, a mild form of TBI, remains highly underreported.
 Common signs and symptoms of a concussion include headache, nausea, confusion, dizziness, blurred vision, diplopia, and photophobia (2).
+Following a TBI, persons often report visual symptoms, such as visual fatigue, eye strain, intermittent blurred vision and headaches.
+These are commonly recognized as signs of difficulty with the eyes.
+However, people who have had a TBI can experience other symptoms that are unrelated to structural problems in the eyes and optic nerve, and actually arise from trouble with the visual process.
+These may include: difficulty with balance, dizziness, vertigo, photophobia (glare sensitivity), double vision, seeing print appear to move when reading, difficulty functioning in crowded, busy environments, panic attacks and visual hallucinations.
+The visual problems that persons suffer with TBI are often overlooked and symptoms are attributed to other problems.
+Unfortunately, when those other perceived problems are treated, they usually fail to stop the visual symptoms.

 What is Vision?